NialaH/intraxphub_chrome/README.md

-# Chrome Extension countHubXp v1.0
+# Web Extension countHubXp v1.0

 Add a counter for your hub's experiences on https://intra.epitech.eu/user/* This extension is based on the amazing https://github.com/hugo-bach/countHubXp made by Hugo Bach.